 How Do You Know If You Made The Right Choice?

-You don’t, we can never be sure of if we made a right decision.
+We don’t know and we can never be sure of if we made a right decision.
 But letting go of the perfectionist inside us and accepting these facts can bring us solace.

 This is a story, a pattern which comes up very frequently when discussing with people: we all want to know whether we made the right decision or not.
 Or we are struggling hard in order to be 100% sure that we will make the right decision in a given upcoming conflicting situation.